AnnuSoni35/portfolio/README.md

 - **GitHub Pages** for deployment (optional)

 ## Installation
-You can view the live version of this portfolio [here](https://annusoni35.github.io/portfolio/) (replace with your actual link).
+You can view the live version of this portfolio [here](https://annusoni35.github.io/portfolio/).